ianrenton/ianrenton.com/projects/meteogram/index.markdown

 ![The Pi mounted to the screen, showing the USB connector not lined up](usblineup.jpg){: .center}

-A short USB cable is therefore required to connect the two.
+A short USB cable was therefore required to connect the two.
+It took me a couple of tries to find one that worked&mdash;apparently a bunch of the old micro USB cables I had in the drawer were "charge only" rather than providing data connectivity, which resulted in the touchscreen not working later on.
 I also fitted a WiFi dongle at this stage:

 ![The Pi mounted to the screen, with a USB cable and WiFi dongle](cableattached.jpg){: .center}